evanphx/eventd-rfc/README.md

   * HMAC per
 * Highly configurable, not a great out of the box expeirence
 * No text format for the native format, makes it harder to interact with
+* Native TCP transport does not do reliable delivery

 #### What's good about heka?